SMART & Lean Goals with the Lean Playbook

 Begin with 1-2 goals total.
 Once you build the habit of tracking and achieving, add more.

-We believe that effective goal setting is a fundamental skill for every entrepreneur.
-That's why the SMART & Lean Goals feature is a Core Feature available to all users, on all plans.
+We believe that effective goal setting and validation is a fundamental skill for every entrepreneur.
+That's why the SMART & Lean Goals with the Lean Playbook is a Core Feature available to all users, on all plans.